davibe/Phonegap-SQLitePlugin/README.md

 performance gain.
 So I took it out, not worth it.
 However there is a massive performance gain by batching on the client-side to minimize PhoneGap.exec calls using the transaction support.

+### Other notes from @davibe:

+I used the plugin to store very large documents (1 or 2 Mb each) and found that the main bottleneck was passing data from javascript to native code.
+Running PhoneGap.exec took some seconds while completely blocking my application.